Josiah Oldfield: Vegetarianism

-Oldfield was President of the West London Food Reform Society, a vegetarian group based in Bayswater, founded in 1891.
-Edwin Arnold was vice-president and Mohandas Gandhi was Secretary.
-Oldfield met Gandhi through Pranjivan Mehta, in 1890, and the two became friends, sharing rooms in Bayswater for some months in 1891.
+Oldfield was president of the West London Food Reform Society, a vegetarian group based in Bayswater, founded in 1891.
+Edwin Arnold was vice-president and Mohandas Gandhi was secretary.
+Oldfield met Gandhi through Pranjivan Mehta in 1890, and the two became friends, sharing rooms in Bayswater for some months in 1891.

-Further, Oldfield was associated with the London Vegetarian Society (LVS) and editor for their publication, The Vegetarian.
-He was also the secretary of the Vegetarian Federal Union.
+Oldfield was associated with the London Vegetarian Society and edited its publication, The Vegetarian.
+He was also secretary of the Vegetarian Federal Union.
 He was a member of the Order of the Golden Age and the Humanitarian League.

 In 1895, Oldfield searched for alternatives to leather for boots, experimenting with boots made from India rubber, gutta-percha, and asbestos.
 He found faults with all of those substances, but expressed optimism about a "vegetarian" boot.
 That year he submitted a paper on vegetarian boots to the autumn congress of the Vegetarian Federal Union held in Birmingham.

 In the early 1900s, Oldfield became disillusioned with the term vegetarianism.
-In 1907, he commented that "some people imagine that I am a vegetarian and that my opinion, therefore, on the question of food is warped by a certain faddism.
+In 1907, he wrote that "some people imagine that I am a vegetarian and that my opinion, therefore, on the question of food is warped by a certain faddism.
 Now, this is untrue.
 I am not a vegetarian and have no connection with any vegetarian society."

-The entry "Vegetarianism" in the Encyclopædia Britannica (11th edition, 1911) was written by Oldfield; but he did not identify as a vegetarian.
+Oldfield wrote the entry "Vegetarianism" for the Encyclopædia Britannica (11th edition, 1911), although he did not identify himself as a vegetarian.
 He stated that "I object absolutely to vegetarianism, because the word smacks of onions and cabbage.
 It gives people the idea that you live on watercress and browse on odds and ends of garbage."
-He identified himself as Aristophagist, which he described as "eaters of the best - men and women who refuse to eat the common garbage of the undeveloped."
+He described himself as an Aristophagist, meaning "eaters of the best - men and women who refuse to eat the common garbage of the undeveloped."

 Fruitarianism

-Oldfield advocated for fruitarianism, putting him at odds with the Vegetarian Society.
+Oldfield advocated fruitarianism, which brought him into conflict with the Vegetarian Society.
 He was a member of the Fruitarian Society, whose members lived on "the produce of harvest field, garden, forest and orchard, with milk, butter, cheese, eggs and honey".
 His own "fruitarianism" was close to ovo-lacto vegetarianism.
 He was not a vegan: he recommended a daily diet of dandelion leaves, eggs, grapes, honey, lettuce, milk, salad, and watercress.
 He opposed slaughterhouses and vivisection.

 A reviewer in 1909 noted that "as fruitarian dietary includes milk, butter, eggs, cheese, and honey, along with fruits, nuts, and vegetables, healthy existence is quite possible for Dr Oldfield and his followers."
-A recipe of his "Margaret Plum Pudding" was included in Cecilia Maria de Candia's cookbook, The Kitchen Garden and the Cook (1913).
+A recipe of his, "Margaret Plum Pudding", was included in Cecilia Maria de Candia's cookbook, The Kitchen Garden and the Cook (1913).
 In 1931, Oldfield commented that "I am proud to say that the only point on which we of the Fruitarian Society disagree with Mr. Gandhi is that Mr. Gandhi will not eat eggs, because they contain Life."
 In 1949, he said that "as a scientist I am a fruitarian, and live on the kindly fruits of the earth which include eggs, milk, butter, cheese and honey".